tomverbeure/tek420a/README.md

     Siglent, I rarely use the 140M setting because real-time acquistion can become too slow to feel responsive.

+    Like the sample rate, the number of sample points doesn't go down when you enable more than 1 channel.

 * Size: 13" wide, 18" deep, 6" high

     My bench is 24" deep and always full of stuff.
 18" is hard to swallow.

 * 7" monochrome CRT screen

-    Perfect for 1980s Hercules graphics nostalgia!
+    Perfect for that 1980s Hercules graphics nostalgia!
 You can set different intensities for the UI elements and waveforms.
 The display is fine for what it is, and after playing with it for a couple of hours, it doesn't bother me at all.